 Saving to buy a home is a difficult task for two people, especially when the couple has a dependent child.
-Unfortunately, when it comes to a single parent raising a child, it can be even more difficult to save money for a home.
+For single parents the task can be even more difficult.
 How can a single parent afford a home?

-One thing to remember is that a home loan lender is interested in your capacity to repay the loan, not whether you are a single parent.
-If you have an income, then there’s no reason why you can’t get a home loan.
+One thing to remember is that a home loan lender is interested in your capacity to repay the loan, not whether or not you are a single parent.
+If you have sufficient income and meet the lender's credit criteria, then there’s no reason why you can’t get a home loan.
 The question is how much you can borrow on a single income.

 Compare mortgage brokers

 You may want to look into getting a mortgage broker to help you.
 Mortgage brokers have an intimate knowledge of which lenders to approach to obtain a home loan for a single parent.
 They'll know which lenders will accept government assistance as a source of income, and will help you work out how much you'll realistically be able to borrow to avoid being rejected for a loan.
 Best of all, mortgage brokers generally obtain a commission from the lender, so it's a free service to consumers.
 You can compare brokers below, and if you're interested, you can click 'Enquire' to lodge an obligation-free enquiry.

 Tips for single parents who want to buy a home

 Trying to put together a deposit for a home while raising a child on a single income can be difficult, especially as the costs of both are increasing.
 Take note of the following if you're looking for ways to save for a home and you're the provider for a dependent child.

 - Government assistance.
 As mentioned above, single income parents may be eligible for the federal government’s Family Tax Benefit A & B, Parenting Payment and the Child Care Benefit.
 Government assistance can help cover the incidental day-to-day expenses and larger expenses like rent and child care, which can give you a little more room in the budget to save.